ssify/ssify/README.md

 ## License

-SSIFY is licensed under the [insert-license-type-here] License.
+SSIFY is licensed under the License.
 See the [LICENSE](LICENSE) file for more details.